hunterxcobby/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 - Pointers are commonly used in programming languages like C and C++ to manipulate memory and access data indirectly.
 - They allow efficient memory management and provide flexibility in working with complex data structures.

+**How To Declare Pointers.**

+- In C, You are always going to declare something.
+- Anytime uou are declaring something in C, you meed to specify the data type of interest. i.e int, char, float
+- Never forget that the pointer is just a container
+- It contains an address that points to something else.
+- You must prefix the variable with an asterisk.
+To tdll that the specific variable is just there to store an address.

 **NOTE**: Sorry, This section is still in progress and will be updated as time goes on.

 ## Installation